jan-brabec/microimaging_histology_DIB/README.md

 # How to recreate the coregistered data from raw data
 1. Clone this repository to Your computer.
 Analysis was performed with MATLAB version R2020a so make sure you have installed MATLAB first.
 If you do not have access to MATLAB, you may try using [Octave](https://octave.org) but some functionality may not be supported.
 2. Download the data from [AIDA repository](https://aida-doi-repository.github.io) and paste them into folder "data" at the same level as this directory (microimaging_histology_DIB).
 This directory contains both raw and processed data as well as data related to our [example analysis from our other manuscript](https://github.com/jan-brabec/microimaging_vs_histology_in_meningeomas_test).
 See below "Data structure" for detailed explanation of the content.
-3. The .svs files of the histology slides from the pathology slide scanner were saved as .tif files using [ImageJ program with Bioformat plugin](https://imagej.nih.gov/ij/index.html) (Autoscale option on).
+3. The .svs files of the histology slides from the pathology slide scanner were saved as .tif files using [ImageJ program with Bioformat plugin](https://imagej.nih.gov/ij/index.html) (Autoscale option on) and here, the channels (red, green, blue) were separated into three images within a single .tiff file.
+The svs files are, however, not provided, because they contains patient metadata.
+The metadata from the slide scanner are provided in the file "
 4. Clone [Multidimensional diffusion MRI repository](https://github.com/markus-nilsson/md-dmri), run *setup_paths* and process the raw DTI data by running script *meningioma_pipe* in the folder Step_1_Process_DTI from this repository.
 5. Create MR structure by running *create_MR* in the folder Step_2_Init.
 6. Align approximately the histological slices with MR slices by running the script *register* in the folder Step_3_Coreg_rigid.